-- 623. Organic Analysis.
-(4) The systematic identification of organic compounds. - 625, 626.
+623. Organic Analysis.
+(4) The systematic identification of organic compounds.

+625, 626.
 Organic Synthesis.
-(4, 4) Reagents for and design of synthetic routes to organic molecules. - 634.
-Chemical Analysis.
+(4, 4) Reagents for and design of synthetic routes to organic molecules.

+634. Chemical Analysis.
 (3 or 4) Theoretical and practical applications of modern methods of chemical analysis.
+C-CHM 641.

-C-CHM 641. - 641, 642, 644.
+641, 642, 644.
 Physical Chemistry.
-(3 or 4) Fundamentals of physical chemistry. - 648.
-Electronic Structure Theory and Computational Chemistry I. (3) Introduction to quantum mechanical foundation of electronic structure theory and its application to problems in computational chemistry. - 651.
-Special Topics in Biochemistry.
-(3) Fundamentals of biochemistry, with particular emphasis on mechanistic analysis of metabolic pathways, enzymatic activity, and drug action. - 656, 657.
+(3 or 4) Fundamentals of physical chemistry.

+648. Electronic Structure Theory and Computational Chemistry I. (3) Introduction to quantum mechanical foundation of electronic structure theory and its application to problems in computational chemistry.

+651. Special Topics in Biochemistry.
+(3) Fundamentals of biochemistry, with particular emphasis on mechanistic analysis of metabolic pathways, enzymatic activity, and drug action.

+656, 657.
 Chemical Spectroscopy.
 (1.5, 1.5) Fundamental aspects of the theory and application of chemical spectroscopy, as found in the areas of analytical, inorganic, organic, and physical chemistry.
 Emphasis varies.
 Seven week courses.
 P-CHM 642 or 644, 661, or POI.
-May be repeated. - 661.
-Inorganic Chemistry.
+May be repeated.

+661. Inorganic Chemistry.
 (3 or 4) Principles and reactions of inorganic chemistry.
-C-CHM 641. - 670.
-Biochemistry: Macromolecules and Metabolism.
-(3) A lecture course introducing the principles of biochemistry, with emphasis on the experimental approaches that elucidated these principles.
-Major topics include structure, function, and biosynthesis of biological molecules, analysis of enzyme function and activity, bioenergetics, and regulation of metabolic pathways. - 672.
-Biochemistry: Protein and Nucleic Acid Structure and Function.
-(3) Special topics in biochemistry, including catalytic mechanisms of enzymes and ribozymes, use of sequence and structure databases, and molecular basis of disease and drug action.
-P-CHM 670 or POI. - 681, 682.
-Chemistry Seminar.
-Discussions of contemporary research.
-Attendance required of graduate students and chemistry majors.
-No credit. - 683.
-Chemical Literature.
-(1) Introduction to the chemical literature and searching techniques for the acquisition of chemical information. - 701.
-Advanced Physical Chemistry.
-(3) An accelerated survey of classical and statistical thermodynamics, chemical kinetics, and quantum chemistry.
+C-CHM 641.

+664, 664L.
+Materials Chemistry.
+(3, 1) A survey of inorganic-, organic-, bio-, and nano-materials, including hybrid materials and applications.
+P-CHM 641 or POI.